 A Note About Charter Schools

 Charter schools have their own admission procedures — they do not accept 4J school choice forms and are not included in the 4J school choice lottery.
 They must provide an equitable enrollment opportunity for any interested students.
-To inquire about enrolling, contact the school.
+To inquire about enrolling, contact the charter school directly.